Adams in Seattle in King County, Washington — The American West (Northwest)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
 In addition, it is included in the Washington, Ballard Historical Society series list.
 A significant historical year for this entry is 1927.

 Location.
 47° 40.009′ N, 122° 23.031′ W. Marker is in Seattle, Washington, in King County.
 It is in Adams.
-Marker is on Ballard Avenue Northwest, on the left when traveling north.
+It is on Ballard Avenue Northwest, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 5319 Ballard Avenue NW, Seattle WA 98107, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-G.B.
+At least 8 other markers are within walking distance of this marker: G.B.
 Sanborn Building (a few steps from this marker); Kutzner Block (within shouting distance of this marker); Fremont Saloon (within shouting distance of this marker); Scandinavian-American Bank (within shouting distance of this marker); Matthes Block (about 300 feet away, measured in a direct line); White Front and St. Paul Saloons (about 300 feet away); Olsen Furniture (about 400 feet away); Ballard Avenue Historic District / Ballard City Hall Bell (about 500 feet away).
 Touch for a list and map of all markers in Seattle.

 Also see . . .
 Summary for 5319 Ballard Ave.
 Details on the building and its past by the Seattle Department of Neighborhoods.
-(Submitted on September 10, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)

 Credits.
 This page was last revised on February 7, 2023.
 It was originally submitted on September 10, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 138 times since then and 13 times this year.
+This page has been viewed 420 times since then and 14 times this year.
 Photos: 1. submitted on September 10, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
 2. submitted on March 3, 2022, by Larry Gertner of New York, New York.
 3, 4. submitted on September 10, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.